christian-5-28/ADA-Sciuto-Smith-Tarantino/Project/README.md

 * Are there any change in word usage and/or rhetoric in connected to poll results?

-* Are there any change in word usage and/or rhetoric in connected to major events and scandals?
+* Are there any change in word usage and/or rhetoric in connected to events and scandals?
-  E.g. Panama Papers, Clinton e-mails, and so on.
+  E.g. Panama Papers, Clinton e-mails, Political victories, North Korea tensions, and so on.

 * Differences and similarities in word usage and rhetoric compared to other politicians, e.g. Clinton, Obama, or republican nominee opponents.